splunk-soar-connectors/awsdynamodb/README.md

 - Key name: **sort_key_datatype**

-  Description: Datatype for the local secondary sort key (accepts only 3 types of values as valid, that are **String, Number or Binary** )
+  Description: Datatype for the local secondary sort key(accepts only 3 types of values as valid,that are **String, Number or Binary** )

   Required: True